zzwVis/SeqVisLego/README.md

-# 📊 SeqVisLego:  Modular Construction Analytics Framework for Understanding Event Sequences
+# 📊 SeqVisLego:  A Modular Construction Analytics Framework for Understanding Event Sequences

 **SeqVisLego** is an interactive system for visual analysis of event sequences.
-It includes both a **server-side** and a **client-side** component and is designed to be run locally on Windows with Python and Node.js environments.
+It includes both a **server-side** and a **client-side** component and is designed to be run locally with Python and Node.js environments.

 ## ✅ Requirements